What is a labor lawyer and employment attorney?

 The first thing to do when filing a harassment lawsuit is to make a complaint with your company.
 Talking to HR before hiring a lawyer will protect your rights in the long-term, because if the case goes to court, you will be able to hold your company liable.
 Liability is derived from the fact that your company knew about the problem but didn’t solve it.

-You will also file an administrative charge with the Equal Employment Opportunity Commission.
-A civil rights attorney can help you navigate this paperwork and get all the information you need to build your case.
+You will also file an administrative charge with the Equal Employment Opportunity Commission. an attorney can help you navigate this paperwork and get all the information you need to build your case.
 The EEOC will then investigate your charge and take action in whatever way they feel is justifiable.
 Often times, there are short deadlines between all of the necessary steps, so it’s wise to work with a credible lawyer throughout the process.

 What is age discrimination?